 It’s Friday, late afternoon, 4pm or so and we’ve been contemplating thoughts of camping all week.
 We’re so close to everything since we moved to Kamloops, it’s tempting.
 Deadlines, how to, how to… It drizzles softly and the boys play.
 What if.

 I work out my schedule, grab the writing pad and promise to not stress about the deadline.
 Gotta have the stuff done by Monday.
 I will, I will.
-Part of me is pleading like a kid.
-Camping please?
 Half an hour later, the car is packed and we’re off to Blue River.
 For a teepee night, you see…

 “Is it a real one, mom?”
 It’s been Sasha’s dream to sleep in a teepee.
+Max says we have to make this happen for him.
 So we will.

 Making our way to Blue River Campground we battle heavy rain, speedy trucks and listen to The Wiggles and Steve Irwin CD.
 How many times can one listen to it?
 I’d say once if you’re over six, countless times if you’re six and under.
 We listened to it many times.

 We arrive to Uncle Ralphie’s campground around 8pm.
 He’s the jolliest campground host we’ve seen.
 Rides in the golf cart for the boys, an armful of dry wood and some charcoal to light the fire, stories of coming all the way from Newfoundland.
 He mentions bears and pine martens and the boys are charmed.Even more so when Uncle Ralphie drops candy bars and popcorn to keep ourselves occupied around the fire, he says.

 The teepee is big and rugged.
 You crouch to get in and out.
 There are plants growing inside and dust follows you in the sleeping bag.
 The night stands clear and crisp outside the teepee with a skyfull of twinkling stars like eyes watching us.
 Sleep then.